areas of expertise

 Rick Kurnit and Hannah Taylor recently contributed key chapters to Getting the Deal Through - Advertising and Marketing 2015, an international analysis of laws and policies governing advertising and marketing.
 Read more.

 The Global Advertising Alliance published Hannah Taylor's "New Updates From Facebook", a brief summarization of the new limits Facebook has placed on an how apps may access a user's information, which may have a significant impact for advertisers.

-Thirty-four Frankfurt Kurnit Attorneys Named “Super Lawyers” for 2014
+Thirty-one Frankfurt Kurnit Attorneys Named “Super Lawyers” for 2014

-Super Lawyers listed thirty-five Frankfurt Kurnit attorneys in its 2014 edition.
+Super Lawyers listed thirty-one Frankfurt Kurnit attorneys in its 2014 edition.
 Read more.